Jack : All They Wanted Was a Chance

 Then, at the end of November 2017, the cardiac team at our local hospital met and decided there was nothing they could do for our baby.
 They would only offer comfort care measures at delivery.
 I was 34 weeks pregnant and completely devastated once again.
 We asked for second opinions from several nationally known pediatric hospitals.
 I will never forget what our cardiologist said when we asked.
 “I wouldn’t expect a different answer if I were you.”
 I will remember that statement for the rest of my life.

-Our home hospital in Kansas City was not able to offer us much of a plan, so once again we sought second opinions.
-St. Louis Children’s Hospital gave us a plan, and that is the path we chose.
-St. Louis Children’s listened to us.
+In December 2017, we traveled to St. Louis for a second opinion at St. Louis Children’s Hospital.
+They didn’t promise us anything but they were willing to give us a chance.
 They listened to our hopes, our dreams, and our desire to give our son a chance.
 We knew the chances of survival were slim, but all we were asking for was an opportunity.
 That chance changed our entire lives, and we will forever be grateful that they were willing to give Jack that chance.
-As delivery approached, his heart showed more signs of stress, and his diagnosis evolved to Hypoplastic Left Heart Syndrome with an Intact Septum.

-On January 16, 2018, Jack Liam was welcomed into the world by Mom, Dad, big sister Allison, and big brother Max.
-I delivered by C-section at Barnes so the medical team could move quickly.
-Before surgery even began, I was stuck countless times trying to get an IV started.
+On January 16, 2018, Jack Liam was born and weighed 9lbs 3oz.
+He was welcomed into the world by Mom, Dad, big sister Allison, and big brother Max, along with lots of other family and friends praying for us and him.
+He was delivered by C-section at Barnes so the medical team could move quickly.
 We had been told that we might never hear a cry or see any movement from our son.
 But Jack continued to defy the odds.
 Before they placed his breathing tube, he cried.
 He came into this world ready to fight.
 The team placed him in a transport isolette and whisked him away to the ajoining St. Louis Children’s Hospital.
 By four minutes of life, he was already in the cath lab.

-Shortly after birth, a stent was placed between the atria of his heart to improve blood flow and reduce pressure on the left side.
+While he was in the cath lab, a stent was placed between the atria of his heart to improve blood flow and reduce pressure on the left side.
 After further evaluation, doctors determined that Jack’s only chance of survival was a heart and double lung transplant.
 At that time, there had not been a successful infant heart and double lung transplant in more than ten years.
 We knew it would be an uphill battle, but if Jack wasn’t giving up, neither were we.
-After 100 days on the transplant list, Jack received his new heart and lungs on May 24, 2018.
+After 100 days on the transplant list, Jack received his new heart and lungs on May 23, 2018.

 Jack spent the first 197 days of his life in the hospital.
 After discharge, we remained in St. Louis for another month for follow-up appointments and lab work before finally receiving permission to return home to Kansas City in September 2018.
 He was readmitted to St. Louis later that October for an infection and again in April and May of 2019.
 After that, he went more than a year without another admission.
 Over the past several years, he has averaged one or two admissions annually, thankfully nothing as serious as what we faced in the spring of 2019.